codenart/codenart.github.io/_posts/2-css/2017-08-24-css-12-margin-padding.md

 ## The auto value

-Here we meet it again.
-The `auto` value is commonly used with `margin` properties to quickly positioning elements.
+Here we meet it again, the `auto` value.
+It is commonly used with `margin` properties to quickly positioning elements.
 The example below will demonstrate how to center an element or align it to the right.